sainivedh/Time-Series/Name2Language/Readme.md

-Given a name, model tells us the language of the name.
+> Given a name, model tells us the language of the name.

-Example:
+Examples: <br />
-**Pearson - English
+Pearson - English <br />
-**Putin - Russian
+Putin - Russian <br />
-**Costa - Portuguese
+Costa - Portuguese <br />
-**Yu - Korean
+Yu - Korean <br />
 ...

-Model is created from scratch with LSTM CElls using custom model functionality of tensorflow Achieved accuracy of 70%
+- Model is created from scratch with LSTM Cells using custom model functionality of tensorflow <br />
+- Achieved an accuracy of 70%